Site icon DataFlair

 Summary

 It’s time to summarize the Java static keyword.
-We can use this feature in static block, static variable, static class and static methods in Java.
-In addition, you got to know the main difference between Instance methods and static methods in Java.
+We can use this feature in static blocks, static variables, static classes, and static methods in Java.
+In addition, you have to know the main difference between Instance methods and static methods in Java.

 We hope you like the explanation.